 Strength Training Tips

-Here are some general tips to help work this total bodyweight workout for runners into your weekly routine:
+Here are some general tips to help work this total bodyweight workout into your weekly routine:

-- Add two non-consecutive strength training sessions into your weekly routine.
+- Add two non-consecutive strength training sessions into your weekly schedule.

 - If running is your priority, complete your running workout first and your strength training second.